customerio/gist-android/README.md

     }
 }
 ```

-Note: Make sure to use an x86_64 emulator. x86 is not supported.

 ## Setup
 Initialize Gist inside the application’s `onCreate` method.
 A shared Gist instance can be fetched using `GistSdk.getInstance()`.